All Episodes

 And it's been a long battle ever since then to climb up out of that statement.

-What we say to people, both forward and backward now, as my discovery shows, has the ability to help us or to hurt us severely.
+You know, what we say to people, both forwards and backwards now, as my discovery shows, has the ability to help us or to hurt us severely.

-And we had an evangelist from the United States traveling through, and he was preaching that rock and roll is the devil's music, and if you play records backwards, you can hear satanic messages.
+And we had an evangelist from the United States travelling through, and he was preaching that rock and roll is the devil's music, and if you play records backwards, you could hear satanic messages.

 Backmasking.